Rekord/rekord/README.md

 Neurosync is a javascript ORM that is offline & real-time capable.

+**Installation**

+The easiest way to install neurosync is through bower via `bower install neurosync`.

 **Neurosync's life-cycle is simple:**
 - Save pending changes to local storage
 - Make REST call